YinengRong/LKIF/README.md

 @Maintainer: Yineng Rong @ yinengrong@foxmail.com

 ## About the module
-Causal analysis, a core aspect across various disciplines, has always garnered significant attention from the scientific community.
-In recent years, it has been viewed as a promising avenue for explaining and generalizing deep learning.
-However, incorporating causality into AI algorithms presents challenges such as ambiguity, non-quantifiability, and computational inefficiency etc..
-Over the past two decades (Liang and Kleeman, 2005), these challenges have been largely addressed in a **quantitative causal theory——Liang information flow theory**, a rigorous theory of causal analysis derived from first principles.
-This theory has now led to scientific discoveries in various fields including finance, neuroscience, artificial intelligence, climate science, oceanography, and others.
-This module provides a means for implementing practical applications of this theory, including core code and select examples.
+Causal analysis, a fundamental aspect in various disciplines, has consistently garnered significant attention from the scientific community.
+In recent years, it has been recognized as a promising approach to explaining and generalizing deep learning.
+However, the incorporation of causality into the artificial intelligence algorithms poses challenges such as ambiguity, non-quantifiability, and computational inefficiency.
+Over the past two decades (Liang and Kleeman, 2005), substantial progress has been made in addressing these challenges through the development of a **quantitative causal theory — the Liang information flow theory**.
+This rigorous theory, derived from first principles, has resulted in notable scientific discoveries in fields ranging from finance, neuroscience, and artificial intelligence to climate science and oceanography.
+This module provides a practical implementation of the theory, complete with core code and selected examples.

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/YinengRong/LKIF/blob/main/LICENSE)